scala/docs.scala-lang/_overviews/core/architecture-of-scala-collections.md

 that case, we cannot form a `Map` from the results, but we can still form an `Iterable`, a supertrait of `Map`.

-You might ask why not restrict `map` so that it can always return the same kind of collection?
+You might ask why, not restrict `map` so that it can always return the same kind of collection?
 For instance, on bit sets `map` could accept only `Int`-to-`Int` functions and on `Map`s it could only accept pair-to-pair functions.
 Not only are such restrictions undesirable